 Seitan is wheat-based.
 So if you can’t eat gluten, you’ll want to avoid that.

 However, I have several other salad sandwich recipes you could make instead that are gluten-free.
 Two of them use tofu as the base, and one uses chickpeas.

 Vegan chicken salad sandwich

-- 8 ounces seitan chicken or turkey style, in chunks
+- 8 ounces seitan chicken in chunks

 - 2 Tablespoons diced dill pickles

 - 3 Tablespoons sliced celery

 - 1 Tablespoon diced onion